Document Design, How-to Guides, Printing

 S

-Saturation – Saturation is another term for the intensity of a color.
-Technically it is the expression of the bandwidth of light from a given source.
+Saturation – Another term for the intensity of a color.
+Technically, it is the expression of the bandwidth of light from a given source.

 Scale – This is the percentage to which images or other design elements should be enlarged or reduced to fit the correct size for printing.